I didn’t want to run the other day. I was dead tired. Just couldn’t sleep the night before. But I went anyway.

-Last year, Jude and I ran the Chicago Half-Marathon.
+In 2010, Jude and I ran the Chicago Half-Marathon.
 I had never run that far before – not unless some big guy was chasing me!
 Because we have young kids, we were only able to run together once during our 13 weeks of training.
 Still, she pushed me out of bed when I didn’t want to go.
 I bribed her with breakfast when she didn’t want to go.
 It made a huge difference.

 Pursuing a goal with someone else is the ultimate form of accountability.
 But just mustering the courage to tell someone about your crazy plans will help a lot.